 a quo from which (the judgment of the court a quo means a judgment of a court of the first instance i.e. the court before which the matter was heard before it was brought to the present court).

 ab initio from the beginning

-stance - an order made by a court when on the evidence it is
+absolution from the ins stance - an order made by a court when on the evidence it is unable

-unable to give judgment for either party
+to give judgment for either party

 ad idem of the same mind

 affidavit a sworn statement made by a person in writing

-appeal where a superior court reconsiders a matter decided by a
+appeal where a superior court reconsiders a matter decided by a lower

-lower court
+court

 bona fide in good faith

 causa cause

 causal connection the relationship between a specific act and a particular result

 cause of action the facts giving rise to a legal claim

 cadit quaestio the question falls away

 compos mentis sane

 contra bonos mores contrary to good morals

-consensus consent or agreement insult
+consensus consent or agreement

+contumelia insult

-contumelia cur ad vult the court wishes to consider its decision
+cur ad vult the court wishes to consider its decision

 de bonis propriis out of his/her own pocket

 de facto the factual position

-ex the law is not concerned with trivialities
+de minimis non curat l ex the law is not concerned with trivialities

 de novo anew

 ex facie on the face of it

 ex lege by operation of law

 ex parte as the only interested party

 ex post facto seen in retrospect

 genus class

 in casu in this case

 in esse existing

 infra below

 in re in the case of

+interdict a court order which forbids someone to act in a certain way

+in toto as a whole or in its entirety

+inter alia amongst others

+interim in the meantime

+intra vires within the authority

+iusta causa just cause

-interdict in toto inter alia interim intra vires iusta causa litis contestatio locus standi in iudicio a court order which forbids someone to act in a certain way as a whole or in its entirety amongst others in the meantime within the authority just cause the moment when the suit is instituted between the parties capacity to litigate (i.e. the ability to sue or be sued in a court of law)
+litis contestatio the moment when the suit is instituted between the parties

+locus standi in iudicio capacity to litigate (i.e. the ability to sue or be sued in a court of
-mandamus (mandatory order) - court order compelling someone to do something

-mero motu spontaneously or of his/her own volition

-nexus link

-NO (nomine officii) in an official capacity

-obiter dictum remark in passing

-onus burden of proof

-pactum agreement

-per se in itself

-postea afterwards

-prima facie at first sight

-qua as

-quasi ratio as if ground or reason

-ratio decidendi reason for the decision

-res thing

-res ipsa loquitur res judicata it speaks for itself the matter has been judged and the case is therefore closed

-respondent the opposing party in an application or an appeal

-viva voce orally

-sine without

-status quo ante the previous legal position

-stare decisis decided cases remain authoritative

-sub judice pending

-sui generis of its own kind

-supra above

-ultra vires beyond the powers

-voetstoots a term in a contract of sale whereby a seller sells and a buyer purchases a thing "as it stands" with all its defects.
+mandamus law) (mandatory order) - court order compelling someone to do something mero motu nexus NO (nomine officii) obiter dictum onus pactum per se postea prima facie qua quasi ratio ratio decidendi res res ipsa loquitur res judicata respondent viva voce sine status quo ante stare decisis sub judice (mandatory order) - court order compelling someone to do something spontaneously or of his/her own volition link in an official capacity remark in passing burden of proof agreement in itself afterwards at first sight as as if ground or reason reason for the decision thing it speaks for itself the matter has been judged and the case is therefore closed the opposing party in an application or an appeal orally without the previous legal position decided cases remain authoritative pending sui generis supra ultra vires of its own kind above beyond the powers voetstoots a term in a contract of sale whereby a seller sells and a buyer purchases a thing "as it stands" with all its defects.